prime31/Nez/README.md

 - scheduler for delayed and repeating tasks (Core.schedule method)
 - per-scene content managers.
 Load your scene-specific content then forget about it.
 Nez will unload it for you when you change scenes.
 - synchronous or asynchronous asset loading
+- customizeable Scene transition system with several built in transitions
 - tons more stuff